Bill Winters: Other activities

 Winters was one of the commissioners of the UK Independent Commission on Banking after the 2008 financial crisis.

 Winters participated in a charity video entitled "Life's a Pitch" alongside other senior financial managers, which was shown at the Young Vic theatre in London in 2013 and raised £250,000.

 In 2020 Winters co-founded, with Mark Carney, the Task Force on Scaling Voluntary Carbon Markets, an initiative to increase trading of voluntary carbon offsets.

 Recognition

 Winters received a CBE in the 2013 Birthday Honours for services to the Economy and UK Financial Services Industry.

+Personal life

+Winters wife, Anda, is CEO and creative director of the Coronet Theatre, London.
+They have children.